 Executive Director, Eastern North Carolina Chapter

 P.S.
-During National Volunteer Week (April 18-24) we are taking a moment to celebrate all of you who are volunteers (or potential volunteers!) here in North Carolina for the Association.
-You are invited to join us for Cheers for Volunteers on Thursday, April 22, 2021 from 6:00-6:30 p.m.
-RSVP here.
-We will also be spotlighting volunteers on our Western Carolina Facebook and our Eastern North Carolina Facebook pages daily during the week.
+During National Volunteer Week (April 17-23) we are taking a moment to celebrate all of you who are volunteers (or potential volunteers!) here in North Carolina for the Association.
+You are invited to join us for Cheers for Volunteers on Tuesday, April 19, 2022 from 6:00-6:30 p.m.
+We also are proud to be spotlighting our volunteers, their inspiring stories and contributions in the fight against Alzheimer’s and all other dementia on our Western Carolina Facebook and our Eastern North Carolina Facebook pages daily during the week.
+RSVP HERE.